zstumgoren/mongoengine/docs/django.rst

     >>> fs.listdir()
     ([], [u'hello.txt'])

-All files will be saved and retrieved in GridFS via the :class::`FileDocument` document, allowing easy access to the files without the GridFSStorage backend.::
+All files will be saved and retrieved in GridFS via the :class:`FileDocument` document, allowing easy access to the files without the GridFSStorage backend.::